holochain/docs-pages/src/install-advanced.md

 nix-shell https://github.com/holochain/archive/<tag>.tar.gz
 ```

-Note that Nix will have to compile all the binaries from source, so it'll take a long time.
-You'll also have to enter this same command every time you want that specific version (although it won't have to recompile on next run).
+Note that, on first run, nix will have to download and cache all the packages for this version, and even compile them if the version is old enough.
+This might take a long time.

 ### Keeping everything local / working offline